-SCI Treatment Options
+Spinal Cord Injury Treatment Options

 The most important consideration when moving people to a hospital or trauma center is preventing further injury to the spine and spinal cord.
 Spinal cord injury isn’t always apparent.
 Any injury that involves the head, pelvic fractures, invasive injuries in the area of the spine, or injuries that result from falling from heights should be suspect for spinal cord damage.

 Until imaging of the spine is done at an emergency or trauma center, people who might have spinal cord injury should be cared for as if any significant movement of the spine could cause further damage.
-They are usually transported in a recumbent (lying down) position, with a rigid collar and backboard immobilizing the spine.
+They can be transported in a recumbent (lying down) position, with a rigid collar and backboard immobilizing the spine.
 Respiratory complications can also be an indication of the severity of spinal cord injury.
 Many people with injury to the neck area will need help with breathing via intubation.
-A patient's condition can be best managed at a designated spine trauma center.
+A patient’s condition can be best managed at a designated spine trauma center.

-Minneapolis Spinal Surgeons
+Minnesota Spinal Surgeons